 • Interested authors must consult the journal’s guidelines for manuscript submissions at https://bit.ly/3bhxZ5t

-The submission portal will be accessible on sajip.co.za from 1 July 2022 after login with your personal user credentials.
+We invite authors to submit their research online at sajip.co.za.
 When you submit the article, select the “Original Research – Special Collection: Navigating Talent in a Disruptive World” as the article type.
 For more details on the submission procedures, please visit https://bit.ly/3y5TT4q.
 All submissions will undergo anonymous review to guarantee high scientific quality and relevance to the subject.
 Final decision regarding acceptance/revision/rejection will be based on the reviews received from the reviewers and at the sole discretion of the Guest Editor and/or Editor-in-Chief.

 Of course, we will be happy to provide you with any assistance during the submission and application process.
 Kindly enquire at email@example.com.
 We would be honoured to receive a positive reply from you and look forward to your feedback on our proposal.

 We encourage you to follow the journal’s dedicated Twitter profile to receive notifications as new articles are published.
 Help us share the latest articles by retweeting new posts to your Twitter network.

 We look forward to partnering with you and unlock African knowledge to the world.